Coincidence rangefinder

-A coincidence rangefinder or coincidence telemeter is a type of rangefinder that uses mechanical and optical principles to allow an operator to determine the distance to a visible object.
+A coincidence rangefinder or coincidence telemeter is a type of rangefinder that uses the principle of triangulation and an optical device to allow an operator to determine the distance to a visible object.
 There are subtypes split-image telemeter, inverted image, or double-image telemeter with different principles how two images in a single ocular are compared.
 Coincidence rangefinders were important elements of fire control systems for long-range naval guns and land-based coastal artillery circa 1890–1960.
 They were also used in rangefinder cameras.

-A stereoscopic telemeter looks similar, but has two eyepieces and uses a different principle, based on binocular vision.
+A stereoscopic rangefinder looks similar, but has two eyepieces and uses a different principle, based on binocular vision.
 The two can normally be distinguished at a glance by the number of eyepieces.

+Principle

+Coincidence rangefinders work through the principle of triangulation.
+In the pictured example, triangulation can be used to determine the range of the ship 𝑑.
+The position of the lenses A and B are known, and the angle of the lenses α and/or β is set by the operator so that both are aimed at the target.
+Because the distance between A and B on a coincidence rangefinder is typically fixed, once the angle is set correctly the operator need only read the range from the scale.

 Design

 The device consists of a long tube with a forward-facing lens at each end and an operator eyepiece in the center.
 Two prism wedges which, when aligned result in no deviation of the light, are inserted into the light path of one of the two lenses.
 By rotating the prisms in opposite directions using a differential gear, a degree of horizontal displacement of the image can be achieved.